tomhall82/milestone-project-mildew-detection-in-cherry-leaves/README.md

 We may consider this successful if it is capable of achieving an accuracy rating of at least 97% on the test dataset. lower than 97% will be considered a failure.
 A high accuracy rating is essential to avoid serious economic implications for the client.

-The  ML model should be consistantly reliable while the available montages and comparisons offer visual reference for users.
+The ML model should be consistently reliable while the available montages and comparisons offer visual reference for users.

-Successful creation and application will improve the accuracy and speed of detecting powdery mildew, leading to reduced reliance on manual labor, cost savings, enhanced productivity, and increased worker safety by minimizing exposure to potential environmental hazards.
+Successful creation and application will improve the accuracy and speed of detecting powdery mildew, leading to reduced reliance on manual labour, cost savings, enhanced productivity, and increased worker safety by minimizing exposure to potential environmental hazards.

 ## Dashboard Design